How to Start an S Corp in Michigan

 Keep Your Michigan S Corp Compliant

-After you’ve filed your formation paperwork and elected an S corp tax designation, you’ll want to make sure that you keep your business in good standing with the state of Michigan.
-This will require you to remain compliant with federal, state, and local laws.
-In order to do this, Michigan S corps will need to make sure they file an annual report and pay taxes each year.
+After you file your business formation paperwork and elect the S corp tax designation, you’ll want to ensure you keep your business in good standing with the state of Michigan.
+This requires your business to remain compliant with federal, state, and local laws.
+In order to do that, a Michigan S corp must file an annual report and pay taxes each year.

 Michigan S Corp Annual Report

-Every year your Michigan S corp will need to file an annual report with the Michigan Department of Licensing and Regulatory Affairs.
-The annual report you file for your LLC that is taxed as an S corporation is the same annual report all LLCs file with the state.
+Every year, your Michigan S corp will need to file an annual report with the Michigan Department of Licensing and Regulatory Affairs.
+The annual report you’ll file for your LLC with S corp status is the same annual report all LLCs must file with the state.

-Annual reports require you to enter your business contact information and your registered agent information in order to keep the state records up to date.
-Even if your business fails to make a profit or your business’s information remains the same from one year to the next, you will still need to file an annual report before February 15th of each year.
+Annual reports require you to provide your business’s contact information and registered agent details in order to keep the state’s records up to date.
+Even if your business fails to make a profit or its contact information remains the same from one year to the next, you still must file an annual report before February 15 each year.
 The state of Michigan can legally dissolve your business if you fail to file an annual report.

 Visit our step-by-step Michigan Annual Report guide for more information.